 - Pour in the rice and stir thoroughly.
 Then stir every 10 seconds for about a minute.
 The rice will also turn a brighter white,

-- Add the butter, onion powder, salt and garlic powder and stir for about a minute.
+- Add the butter, onion powder, garlic powder, salt and pepper and stir for about a minute.

 - This dish will stay fresh in the fridge for about 1 week.
-To freeze, cool the rice completely then place in a zip top bag.
-It will stay fresh in the freezer for at least 3 months,
+To freeze, cool the rice completely then place in a freezer zip top bag.
+It will stay fresh in the freezer for at least 3 months.